 RNA regulatory factors

-Through siRNA screening we have identified numerous RBP that control hormone production.
-Our goal is to map the interaction sites for these RBPs and reveal the mechanisms by which regulate target RNAs.
+Through siRNA screening, we have identified numerous RBP that control hormone production.
+Our goal is to understand the dynamic RBP-RNA regulatory network controlling steroidogenesis.

 Long non-coding RNA